Dhpandey/SpringCloudPack/README.md

  3. Spring Cloud Dataflow (SCDF)

+Note: All the demos uses kafka , however its not mandatory

 # Spring Cloud Stream:

+ Start Kafka and zookeeper instances before running stream apps

 ->  Create source , processors for transformation function and sink using spring boot application and run them.